SwagiWagi/IRC-Java/README.md

 # IRC-Java
 A simple Java library for IRC, developed by SwagiWagi.

-This is mainly a showcase for a simple OOP structure.
+This is mainly a showcase for a simple OOP design pattern.

 # Usage
 Create a new "IRC" object, and initialize it using the "IRCBuilder" class.<br />